wevisdemo/parliament-watch/src/models/README.md

     string politicianId FK
     string partyId FK "only for party"
     string province "only for party"
+    number districtNumber "only for party"
-    number electorialDistrict "only for party"
+    number listNumber "only for party"
     string assemblyId FK "only for assembly"
     string role
     Date startedAt